Argentine passport: Physical appearance

 Argentine passports have, since 2004, followed the standard Mercosur passport design, with navy blue cover and the Phrygian cap emblazoned in the centre of the front cover.
 On 12 June 2012, Argentina unveiled a new passport design to be issued from that year.
 The changes included a new bicontinental map on the back cover according to the disposición 3656/2018.
 The new passport contains new security features and graphics.
-For example, an large depiction of the worldmap and the map of the country is visible under UV light.
+For example, a large depiction of the worldmap and the map of the country is visible under UV light.

+As of 2021, under the Disposición 904 / 2021, the specifications of the passport were updated and consolidated, under the RENAPER system, with slight changes.

-The words MERCOSUR and REPÚBLICA ARGENTINA (Spanisn for "Argentine republic") are inscribed above the coat of arms.
-The words Pasaporte (Spasnish for "Passport") appear below.
+The words MERCOSUR and REPÚBLICA ARGENTINA (Spanish for "Argentine Republic") are inscribed above the coat of arms.
+The words Pasaporte (Spanish for "Passport") appear below.

-Argentine passports are normally 32 pages long; They cannot extended.
+Argentine passports are normally 34 pages long; They cannot be extended.

+Identity Information Page

+Passport card data page of the Argentine passport in the version issued since 1 February 2026.